sbernauer/breakwater/breakwater/src/sinks/web/README.md

 Careful when switching: **the two level scales are not comparable.** At the default level 1 you get 889 Mbit/s @ 132% CPU with zlib-rs, but 663 Mbit/s @ 169% CPU with libdeflate.
-Enabling `web-libdeflate` and keeping the level therefore *lowers* your traffic and *raises* your CPU - it is a better trade, not a strictly cheaper one.
+Enabling `web-libdeflater` and keeping the level therefore *lowers* your traffic and *raises* your CPU - it is a better trade, not a strictly cheaper one.
 If you want to compare fairly, compare at equal traffic.

 The two we did *not* pick: